 What is Epoxy?

 Unlike many other adhesives and fillers that require drying time, epoxies require two parts that, when mixed, begin a chemical reaction that causes the liquid or putty to harden.
-The amount of time you have to work with the epoxy before it sets up is determined by the chemistry of the hardener.
+The amount of time you have to work with the two part epoxy resin before it sets up is determined by the chemistry of the hardener.
 For tiny jobs, you can choose one-minute epoxy, but in general, epoxy that takes longer to set also forms a stronger bond, not to mention giving you more working time.